CagriCatik/RagSmith/README.md

 For Docling GPU acceleration, install a CUDA-enabled torch build and choose the "cuda" device when configuring the Docling backend.

-For the OCR backend install the extra dependencies and system tools:
+For the OCR backend install the extra dependencies:

-- Python: `pytesseract`, `pdf2image`, and `Pillow` (included in `requirements.txt`).
+- Python: `easyocr`, `torch`, `PyMuPDF`, and `tqdm` (included in `requirements.txt`).
-- System: Tesseract binaries and Poppler utilities (`apt install tesseract-ocr poppler-utils` on Debian/Ubuntu, `brew install tesseract poppler` on macOS).
-- Optional: set the `TESSDATA_PREFIX` environment variable if your Tesseract data files live in a non-default location.
+- Hardware acceleration: choose `cuda` for NVIDIA GPUs or `mps` for Apple Silicon.
+When the requested accelerator is not available, RagSmith will fall back to CPU.

 ---